-Day 8: SEVILLE - JEREZ - CÁDIZ At 10:00, we will drive to Jerez de la Frontera, or just 'Jerez'.
-Famous for Sherry, Flamenco and Andalucian Horses.
+Day 8: SEVILLE - JEREZ - CÁDIZ At 10:00, we will drive to Jerez de la Frontera, or just 'Jerez', famous for Sherry, Flamenco and Andalucian Horses.

-We will give you a short orientation walk around Jerez before we take a tapas lunch.
+We will give you a short orientation walk around Jerez

 As Jerez developed, it become world-famous for its fortified wines 'Sherry' and we recommend taking a tour of a Sherry Bodega in the afternoon.